sina-taheri/Deep_Greedy_Unfolding/README.md

 |
 ├── main_fig_1.py            # main code to generate figure 1: Sort vs. Soft-sort
-├── models/                  # including algorithms and models │   ├── algs_module.py       # including functions for algorithms in the package
+├── models/                  # including algorithms and models │   ├── cs_module_numpy.py       # including functions for algorithms in the package
+|   ├── cs_module_pytorch.py       # including functions for algorithms in the package
 │   └── nnet_module.py       # including modules to build unrolled neural networks in the package │
 ├── utils/